tigoe/DataloggingExamples/docs/wifi-datalogger.md

 #### Set a Unique ID

-The node.js client filters requests by checking a unique ID (uid) in the request.
+The servers described below filter requests by checking a unique ID (uid) in the request.
 If the UID that the client sends doesn't match one of the ones in a list called `knownClients`, the server responds with a 403 error and the data is not saved.

 You'll need to fill in a uid for your microcontroller for this to work.
 From the Nano 33IoT or the MKR boards, you can get a uid from the on-board crypto chip using the [ECCx08 crypto chip](https://www.arduino.cc/reference/en/libraries/arduinoeccx08/) library like so: